 2 Sitio(s) de ejecución

-"Two years later, in October 1943, the Fascist beasts unearthed the bodies of the people who had been shot, poured flammable liquid on them and burned them."
+"Two years later, in October 1943, the fascist beasts unearthed the bodies of the people who had been shot, poured flammable liquid on them and burned them."
 [Act of the Soviet Extraodinary State Commission, RG-22.002M/7021-84/3]

 Vitebsk was an important city as it was the capital of the Vitebsk Oblast before the war.
 In 1939, according to the last pre-war census, 37,095 Jews lived in the city, comprising 22.2% of the total population.
-On top of that, the number of Jewish refugees coming from the west before the German arrival led to a significant Jewish population in the city.
+On top of that, the number of Jewish refugees coming from the west before the German arrival led to a significant growth of the Jewish population in the city.
 The city was under German occupation from 1941 to 1944.

-The Germans took control of the town in July 1941.
+The Germans took control of the city in July 1941.
 They shot several groups of Jews between July and September, primarily young men.
 At the end of July, the Jews were ordered to move to the right bank of the Dvina River.
 As the bridges over the river were destroyed, the Jews had to cross the river by boat.
 The Germans turned the voyage into a death crossing.
 Some 200 to 300 Jews perished during the crossing, from drowning or from being shot.

 The Vitebsk ghetto was liquidated on October 8 and 10, 1941, under the pretext of the danger of an epidemic.
 In fact, this declaration was a pretext to move and massacre the Jews.
-The extermination was carried out by Einsatzkommando 9 with the assistance of the Belarussian police.
+The extermination was carried out by Einsatzkommando 9 with the assistance of the Belarusian police.
 The Jews of the Vitebsk ghetto were taken to the Tulovskii ravine, east of the city.
-Though the number of Jews killed there is still debated, the figure of 3000 victims is accepted.
+Though the number of Jews killed there is still debated, the figure of 3000 victims is generally accepted.

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?